-The new standard has been applied as at 1 July 2018 with no effect on initial application.
-The adoption of AASB 9 and not affected any of the Group's transactions and balances recognized in the financial statements for the period.
+The new standard has been applied as at 1 July 2019 with no effect on initial application.
+The adoption of AASB 16 has not affected any of the Group's transactions and balances recognized in the financial statements for the period.